audio-wav/Rnox/README.md

 ## What is Rnox?
 Rnox is an all-in-one tool designed to protect users from malicious code.
 It is based on [Guardian V2](https://github.com/GalacticHypernova/Guardian) by GalacticHypernova but rewritten and uses a modular based layout.

+The reason this was made is because Guardian V2 isn't developer friendly.
+The naming convention used in the original is minified ? and it's just not okay to look at.
+That is the reason why I rewrote it.

 Because it is based on Guardian V2, a 2 years old unupdated script, some methods may be patched and require new commits.
 I simply rewrote the layout and changed to a somewhat better coding practice, but I didn't rewrite the actual functions itself.

 ## Contributions